Tips / Sunday March 1, 2026

 Why Should You Care?

-Finally, enhancing your cyber security can be a great sales point and marketing campaign.
+Finally, enhancing your cybersecurity can be a great sales point and marketing campaign.
 Showcasing your care and reliability can be a focal point in your presentation.
 As a result, you can get a huge competitive advantage.

-What Are The First Steps In Securing Your Data?
+What Are the First Steps in Securing Your Data?

 Securing your data is more challenging than it may seem.
 It needs a robust plan, preferably built by a cybersecurity expert.
 Still, you can take some preliminary actions to ensure at least a basic level of security.

-Back up your data
+Back up Your Data

 Though most hosting companies offer backups as part of their services, it’s a good idea to have one in external storage, encrypted and locked in a safe location.
 Having another one on the cloud is also a great idea, especially if you have a trusted provider.

 You already know that passwords like “123456” or “qwerty” are entirely unacceptable.
 But even if you use your dog’s name, your daughter’s middle name, or anything in between, it’s still not good enough.
 Your password should mix capital and lowercase letters, numbers, and special symbols.
-If you insist on using words, The National Cyber Security Center recommends using no less than three random words attached by random numbers or symbols.
+If you insist on using words, the National Cyber Security Center recommends using no fewer than three random words attached by random numbers or symbols.
 For example, “george*laVa5softaball”.
 We’d also suggest adding a spelling mistake in such cases.

 Opening emails is the most common way to infect your network with malware.
 Make sure all your employees follow your procedures strictly and can recognize phishing scams.
 Most are quite obvious, but some are exceptionally well executed.